jpt13653903/tree-sitter-vhdl/Readme.md

 }
 ```

-Then copy the contents of the `queries` folder to your `after/queries/vhdl`
+Then copy the contents of the `queries/Neovim` folder to your `after/queries/vhdl`
 configuration folder, typically `~/.config/nvim/after/queries/vhdl` on Linux
 and `~/AppData/Local/nvim/after/queries/vhdl` on Windows.